sarthakvinayaka/EquiTie/roadmap.md

 ### LLM-as-judge (weekly)

+A stratified sample of production conversations is reviewed weekly by claude-opus-4-8 — minimum 100 conversations per week, with at least 5 samples per intent type so every query category gets coverage every week.
+Sampling is not random; intent-stratified sampling prevents low-frequency intents from going unreviewed for weeks at a time.
+All escalations are reviewed in full, without exception.

+In addition, an automated check runs on every response: if the LLM narrative contains any numeric value that differs from the pre-computed engine output (beyond floating-point tolerance), the response is flagged for human review.
+This is belt-and-suspenders on top of G6 and catches any prompt drift before it becomes a pattern.

-A random sample of 50 production conversations is reviewed weekly by claude-opus-4-8 using a structured rubric: factual accuracy (does the narrative match the pre-computed data?), tone appropriateness for investor profile, compliance safety (no advice given), and completeness (were all parts of the question addressed?).
-Results are reported to the product team.
+The rubric covers: factual accuracy (does the narrative match the pre-computed data?), tone appropriateness for investor sophistication tier, compliance safety (no advice given), and completeness (were all parts of the question addressed?).
+Results are reported to the product team weekly.
 Sustained quality regression triggers a prompt review sprint.

 ### Observability